“Should I block my ex’s number and social media?”

 But then the mask falls off and they reveal their true selves: abusive, indifferent, very high maintenance, controlling, jealous, possessive, demeaning etc.

-Even if they don’t guilt trip you, they know how to push your buttons and how to bring you back in a relationship.
+If you do breakup, they know how to guilt trip you and push your buttons to bring you back in a relationship.

 If your ex is like this, the best approach is to simply block.
-Don’t give them the opportunity to sweet talk you, throw empty promises, guilt trip you or engage in gaslighting.
+Don’t give them the opportunity to sweet talk you, throw empty promises, guilt trip or gaslight you.